There is no better time than

 - All 50 states require child seats with specific criteria; here is a

-list of child passenger safety laws by state
+list of child passenger safety laws by state, but too often, state laws

 - The life of a car seat is from six to eight years; recalls for child seat manufacturers for the past 10 years